ELeeAstro/Exo-FMS_column_picketfence/README.md

 # Exo-FMS_column_nongrey

-Major Update History
+Major Update History:
  - May 2021 - initial models
- - Dec 2021 - major overhual
+ - Dec 2021 - major overhaul
- - May 2022 - SW zenith angle geomteric correction added (not ready for all modes yet)
+ - May 2022 - SW zenith angle geometric correction added (not ready for all modes yet)
+ - Jun 2022 - Bezier short char added

 Elspeth KH Lee - Dec 2021

-This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modeling community.
+This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modelling community.
 This is the non-grey, picket fence version, with three bands in the visible, representing incident radiation from a host star, and two bands in the IR, representing the internal radiation propagating inside the planetary atmosphere.

-Some useful references useful for non-grey, picket fence modeling are: \
+Some useful references useful for non-grey, picket fence modelling are: \
 Chandrasekhar (1935) \
 Parmentier & Guillot (2014) \
 Parmentier et al.  2015) \